 3. Will I have an IV for rhinoplasty and facelift surgery?

 Yes, you will have both an IV catheter and a breathing tube.
-The anesthesiologist will first use the IV to administer pain management and anti-nausea medications, and you will go off to sleep.
+The anesthesiologist will first use the IV to administer pain management and anti-nausea medications, and you will drift off to sleep.
 Once that takes effect, the breathing tube is inserted and your breathing will be controlled by a ventilator, which the anesthesiologist uses to regulate the flow of oxygen and anesthetic gas.

 4. Why will I have a breathing tube during surgery?